-Between 1 to 1.1 million cubic yards (CY) (765 to 841 million cubic meters $\{m^3\}$ ) of dredged material would be excavated from the Inner and Outer Apra Harbor for the proposed Marine Corps and Navy actions.
+Between 1 to 1.1 million cubic yards (cy) of dredged material would be excavated from the Inner and Outer Apra Harbor for the proposed Marine Corps and Navy actions.
 The dredged material is expected to consist of a mixture of sediments including sand from the outer harbor and silts/clays from the inner harbor.
-Additionally, there would be coral fragments and other submerged rubble that would be included in the volume of dredged material from the outer harbor dredging.
+Additionally, there will be coral fragments and other submerged rubble that would be included in the volume of dredged material from the outer harbor dredging.